grimme-lab/qc2-teaching/doc/prog-linux.rst

 extension, which you can find via the extensions tab (Ctrl+Shift+X) within VSCode.
 For additional features, check out the `Language Server Integration  <https://github.com/fortran-lang/vscode-fortran-support#language-server-integration>`_.

+You can also install a Vim emulator (see below) for VSCode to enable most of Vim's functionalities.

 Atom
 ~~~~